LtbLightning/bdk-flutter/README.md

 ## Building Binary Files

 ```
-Please run your app in an android device or an emulator for the plugin to build the necessary files.
+Please build your app in an android device or an emulator, after including the dependency in your pubspec.yaml, to build the necessary rust ffi bindings for flutter.
+This will build and configure the necassry files for both Android and iOS.
 ```

 ## Sample application